EmmanouelKontos/WeatherApp/README.md

 ## Weather App using ReactJs and React Spring

-Weather app using openweathermap API.
+Simple app that shows the weather.

 ### Built With
 - ReactJS